Comedy Clubs in London

 Union Chapel | Islington

-One club night worth making a pilgrimage to, Live at the Chapel takes place beneath the vaulted ceilings of the grandiose and historic Union Chapel.
+One comedy night worth making a pilgrimage to, Live at the Chapel takes place beneath the vaulted ceilings of the grandiose and historic Union Chapel.
 Taking place once a month, the line-ups are focussed on quality rather than quantity, and comprise 4 or 5 comedians, usually including one or two household names.
 They’re supported by an excellent live band and a tea caddy – plus if you grab some food at the Chapel’s café, you‘ll be supporting their in-house charity in aid of the homeless.

 Details: Union Chapel, Compton Terrace, N1 2UN | Once a month – book ahead HERE | £20